brettinternet/slides/README.md

 ### Firebase

 Create a Google Firebase project.
-Add Firebase config values to `.envrc` in order to use slide sync
+Add Firebase config values to `.env` in order to use slide sync

 Add a ruleset to Realtime Database rules with your Firebase user UID: